enthought/mayavi/examples/mayavi/README.txt

     The advantages with this approach are:

-      A. You can actually edit this script from inside mayavi2 (via File->Open File...) and then run it (by pressing Ctrl-r on the editor window).
+      A. You can actually edit this script from inside mayavi2 (via File->Open Text File...) and then run it (by pressing Ctrl-r on the editor window).

       B. You can experiment on the embedded interpreter and cut/paste